dblilienthal/Interactive-Handwritten-Digit-App/README.md

 ## Instructions

-1. Download the main.py and my_model.h5
+1. Clone the repository
-2. Run main.py
-3. When the tkinker canvas opens, write the number (0-9) in the canvas, save the canvas (button on bottom), close the canvas, and look at the terminal for your number.
+2. Create a new virutal enviorment with the requirements-core.txt file (optional)
+3. Run model.py to create the deep learning model
+4. Run Run.sh to run the main program
+5. Follow the instructions when they appear to get your predictions :)